scipy/scipy/doc/source/dev/roadmap-detailed.rst

 is that they act like ``numpy.matrix`` (which will be deprecated in NumPy at some point).

-What we want is sparse arrays, that act like ``numpy.ndarray``.
+What we want is sparse arrays that act like ``numpy.ndarray``.
 Initial support for a new set of classes (``csr_array`` et al.) was added in SciPy ``1.8.0`` and stabilized in ``1.12.0`` when construction functions for arrays were added.
 Support for 1-D array is expected in ``1.13.0``.